Sundgau: France and Germany

-The beginning of the 18th century was a period of prosperity with the development of agriculture and the development of the textile industry.
+The beginning of the 18th century was a period of prosperity with the development of agriculture and textile industry.
 But economic and social conditions deteriorated in the second half of the century, with overpowering taxation, and occasional famines.

 In 1789, the repercussions of the French Revolution reached Sundgau, and many conflicts arose in the townships, mainly due to the unpopularity of the ruling classes.
 In 1790, Sundgau was included into the département of Haut-Rhin, and Altkirch became its principal town.

 Order was restored during the Consulate and the Empire.
 Little changed during the 19th century, agriculture remaining the principal economic activity, despite the establishment of industries such as the Gilardoni tileworks in 1835 and the construction of Xavier Jourdains' looms in Altkirch.

-As a result of the 1870 war, Sundgau returned to Germany.
+As a result of the 1870 Franco-Prussian War, Sundgau returned to Germany as part of the Imperial territory of Alsace-Lorraine.
 Economic development picked up, and the region opened up to the rest of Alsace, for want of trade with France.

 The battles of the First World War commenced in Sundgau in August 1914.
 The French blew up the viaduct of Dannemarie, and the front stabilised and extended from the Vosges to the Swiss frontier.
 The population suffered artillery bombardments and, for fear of spying, many were evacuated into those communes untouched by war.

 Sundgau reverted to France in 1918, but its reintegration posed several problems; since Alsace was German speaking, they now saw themselves obliged to express themselves in French.
 By way of derogation, German was taught in schools for three hours a week.
 The administration was only in French and the mayor was appointed by the French government.

 Between the wars, 56% of the population worked in agriculture, 28% in industry and only 7% in services.